rajatpratapbisht/dyn_LH_Kernel_Loader/README.md

 # Makefile
 for compling the the code, use the following command

-(.) make a3	: this command will make 3.c into an executable named 'a3'.
+(.) make 		: this command will compile 'lower-half' and 'upper-half' executeables.
 (.) make clean		: this command will remove all the output executables.
+(.) make check_ls	: this command will test the working of lower-half's capability to  kernel load /bin/ls program (.) make check		: this command will test if lower-half is capable of callind a custom program named 'upper-half'